RyanMarcus/vulcan/README.md

 A library for propositional logic and resolution queries.

-Currently under active development, using the excellent [https://github.com/pnevyk/llang](lexer and parser from llang).
+Currently under active development, using the excellent [lexer and parse from llang](https://github.com/pnevyk/llang).
+For examples, see the tests or [this blog post](http://rmarcus.info/blog/2015/09/02/vulcan.html).